 How could your business interact with visitors through the simplicity of customized sound?

-W3 is an free coding education website that can take people from zero programming experience to competent in a few short months.
+W3 is a free coding education website that can take people from zero programming experience to compete in a few short months.

 Scroll and click across colorful graphics.
-Learn more about the history of various industry’s environmental impacts.
+Learn more about the history of various industries ‘ environmental impacts.

 12 Simple Things You Can Do Now to Be More Interactive

 You understand how important customer interaction is to your business.
 It’s time to start planning and developing an effective website design.

 But what can you do now to make your boring site more interactive?